 Giant Boost to Network Speed & Capacity

-5G NR – the new air interface for 5G – will give cellular internet speeds a tremendous boost, which will enable a wide range of IoE use cases that were previously off the table.
+5G NR – the new air interface for 5G – will give cellular internet speeds a tremendous boost, which will enable a wide range of IoE sensor data use cases that were previously off the table.
 (An air interface is the radio frequency portion of the circuit between a mobile device and an active base station.
 The NR stands for “new radio” and the NR designation will likely be used much as LTE is used today.)

 The fastest speeds and highest data-throughput capabilities yet available create enticing new IoE value propositions.
 5G opens numerous new application options in areas such as telemedicine, smart buildings, mapping, worksite optimization, smart construction, autonomous cars, industrial automation, smart agriculture, virtual reality, and many others.

 5G enables seamless people-to-thing, or thing-to-thing interactions that aren’t possible with slower, less reliable connections.
 For example, in partnership with SK Telecom and BMW Korea, Ericsson used 5G to track a connected car traveling at 170 km/hour as a demonstration of data transmission speeds on a 5G network.